genomecenter/runcer-necromancer/README.md

 # runcer-necromancer
-script for data recovery for interrupted runs on MGISEQ-2000 (now DNBSEQ-G400)
+Runcer Necromancer: a scripts for data recovery for interrupted runs on MGISEQ-2000 (now DNBSEQ-G400)

+Required packages:
+zlib1g-dev

+Installa